-Simone Biles, others seek $1B-plus from FBI over Nassar
+Simone Biles, other women seek $1B-plus from FBI over Nassar

 Nassar wasn’t arrested until fall 2016 during an investigation by Michigan State University police.
 He was a doctor at Michigan State.

 The Michigan attorney general’s office ultimately handled the assault charges against Nassar, while federal prosecutors in Grand Rapids, Michigan, filed a child pornography case.
-He is serving decades in prison.

-The FBI declined to comment in April when a smaller batch of claims was filed, referring instead to Director Christopher Wray’s remarks to Congress in 2021.
+In remarks to Congress last year, FBI Director Christopher Wray acknowledged major mistakes.

 “I’m especially sorry that there were people at the FBI who had their own chance to stop this monster back in 2015 and failed.
 And that’s inexcusable,” Wray told victims at a Senate hearing.

+At that same hearing, Biles, widely considered to be the greatest gymnast of all time, said an “entire system” enabled the abuse.
+Maroney recalled “dead silence” when she talked to FBI agents about Nassar.

+The Justice Department in May said that it would not pursue criminal charges against former agents who were accused of giving inaccurate or incomplete responses during the inspector general’s investigation.

-Michigan State University, which was also accused of missing chances over many years to stop Nassar, agreed to pay $500 million to more than 300 women and girls who were assaulted.
+Michigan State University, which was also accused of missing chances over many years to stop Nassar, agreed to pay $500 million to more than 300 women and girls who were assaulted by Nassar.
 USA Gymnastics and the U.S. Olympic and Paralympic Committee made a $380 million settlement.

 For more stories on Larry Nassar and the fallout from his years of sexual abusing young women and girls: https://www.apnews.com/LarryNassar